1966 Dartmouth Literacy Conference: Leading up to the Conference

 The decision to have a conference about literacy was because of the standards that were beginning to fall in the United states schools.
-The differences between the way teaching in the United states and the United Kingdom also rose the question of whether or not the education was adequate especially for English education.
-The things that American professors found surprising is that British educators don't have any written curriculum.
+The differences between the way teaching in the United States and the United Kingdom also rose the question of whether or not the education was adequate especially for English education.
+The things that American professors found surprising is that British educators do not have any written curriculum.
 The massive curriculum that the Americans were using surprised the British educators as well.

 When selecting a location of the conference they wanted to find a place where the members would not be distracted easily.
 The decision of Dartmouth college was taken because the college was in a rural area and it would keep the participant away from the city nightlife.
 When leading up to the conference, it was decided that Herbert Muller and John Dixon would write about the conference.
 Although they were the only ones who reported on the conference, there was no formal agreement that the other participants could not give their point of view of the conference.
 Many of the participants had done studies and test before the conference which led them to have useful information to share with the others, An example is Albert Kitzhaber, who had done multiple different studies in the 1950s and the early 1960s that lead to the conclusion that they used poor textbooks, and had many other confusions in the curriculum.
 Leading up to the conference they decided on some topics of concern that everybody had towards the teaching of English.
-They came up with eleven topics of concern and they are " ... the role and significance of the learner in the English classroom, the activities, subject matter, and conditions of the English classroom, the training-- both pre-service and in-service-- of the classroom teacher, and the importance of educating the public on what is meant by good English and what is meant by good English teaching."
+They came up with eleven topics of concern: "... the role and significance of the learner in the English classroom, the activities, subject matter, and conditions of the English classroom, the training-- both pre-service and in-service-- of the classroom teacher, and the importance of educating the public on what is meant by good English and what is meant by good English teaching."
 These concerns came from different levels of English education where some topics were more focused on elementary level English while others focus on college level English.